 They also have an awesome two-position PTO feature.
 There is a sensor on the platform so when you step off the blades shut off but not the mower (instead of having to pull the parking brake, shut off the PTO, then get off the mower).
 This is a major time saving that you will find when using the mower.

 Finally, the mowers are very compact and quick.
-They have unreal power and probably the fastest stand ons I've been on.
+They have unreal power and are probably the fastest stand ons I've been on.
 Especially the Z3… the thing goes 12 MPH.
 That's fast standing up!

-Wright ZK and X
+2. Wright ZK and X

 Wright is the OG of stand ons.
 They were the first to come out with them and have continued to make an awesome machine for many years.
-The Wright ZK is there large mower and very similar to the Ferris Z3X.
+The Wright ZK is their large mower and very similar to the Ferris Z3X.
 It is fast, compact, and a great overall mower.

 They come in second for one reason and it's because their controls are a little more difficult to use than the controls on Ferris.
 This is a small thing that takes getting used to but it doesn't hinder the performance of the mower.
 It is a great design of a stand on.
 They are also the shortest stand on… that's beneficial for trailer space, quickness, and navigating obstacles.

 Personally, I'm not a fan of how the Wright mowers deck and engine are connected.
 Meaning when you lower the deck you also lower the engine.
-This cause the deck to be even heavier when raising and lowering it.
+This causes the deck to be even heavier when raising and lowering it.

-Scag V-Ride II
+3. Scag V-Ride II

 The Scag V-Ride II is an incredible stand-on mower.
 The best part about this mower or any other Scag is the cut quality.
 These things lay down an amazing cut and flawless stripes.
 One complaint that I have about this mower is the pad that you lean against.
 It is kind of uncomfortable and not my favorite.

 The V-Ride II is a HUGE improvement from the original V-Ride.
 It features a larger platform with smoother controls.
-It also has the platform sensor but unlike on the ferris, the mower actually shuts off if the blades are on and you step off.
+It also has the platform sensor but unlike on the Ferris, the mower actually shuts off if the blades are on and you step off.

 The Grandstand mower has improved a ton over the past few years.
 It is a solid mower that has easy access for maintenance and has a great quality of cut.

 Another minor problem is not having mud flaps.
 This kind of stinks if you are in any kind of terrain that may throw stuff on you.
-Also many people use the wheel guards to stand on when mowing on hills to get more traction… this can't be done on a grandstand.
+Also, many people use the wheel guards to stand on when mowing on hills to get more traction… this can't be done on a grandstand.